sroeschus/sroeschus.github.io/content/posts/bdi/index.md

   > grep Dirty /proc/meminfo
 ```

-On a machine with 64GB main memory, up to 8GB dirty write-back memory have been observed when testing with block devices.
+On a machine with 64GB main memory, up to 8GB dirty writeback memory have been observed when testing with block devices.
 On a machine with 256GB of main memory more than 20GB of dirty cache have been observed.
 To create the dirty memory, the following command was used:

 ``` shell
 > dd if=/dev/zero of=/dev/nbd1 bs=10G seek=0
 ```

-To also evaluate how this effects the write-back cache when using the BTRFS filesystem, the [fio](https://github.com/axboe/fio) program with
+To also evaluate how this effects the writeback cache when using the BTRFS filesystem, the [fio](https://github.com/axboe/fio) program with
 the following command has been used:

 ``` shell